Wq of the resonant

 NOT SHOWN - Put a back-to-back series pair of 15 volt zener diodes from gate to source of each MOSFET.
 Parallel banks of MOSFETs need only one diode pair per parallel bank, not per MOSFET.

-R1 is a 16 ohm power resistor, which must dissipate a few watts.
+R1 is a 15 or 16 ohm power resistor, which must dissipate a few watts.

 R2 is a 100K resistor, as little as 1/4 watt is OK.